 - Reporting, including contracts, file lists, legal costs [s14]

 - The Department of Health administers the Health Insurance Act 1973 and consequently undertakes public consultations in relation to matters arising under Part VAA of the Act.
-PSR does not undertake public consultation, however PSR regularly liaises with other government stakeholders such as the Department of Health, the Department of Human Services and professional bodies such as the AMA.
+PSR does not undertake public consultation, however PSR regularly liaises with other government stakeholders such as the Department of Health, Services Australia and professional bodies such as the AMA.

 - Contact us [s17]